 Below is the Federal Policy team’s weekly preview, posted when Congress is in session.

-- The House Financial Services Financial Technology Task Force on Thursday will hold a hearing on the rise of mobile payments.
+- The House Financial Services Committee will hold a hearing on the role of big data in financial services.

 - The full list of this week’s House committee activity can be found here.

-- The Senate Foreign Relations Committee on Tuesday will hold a closed hearing on Iran policy.
+- The Senate Finance Committee will hold a hearing Wednesday on Alzheimer’s awareness.

 - The current list of Senate committee activity can be found here.